peerigon/access-control-testing/README.md

 ### 3. Annotating Authentication Endpoints

 Before annotating authentication endpoints, ensure a valid security scheme is defined in your OpenAPI specification.
 See the [Security Scheme documentation](https://learn.openapis.org/specification/security.html).

+> [!WARNING]
+> The tool does not support combining multiple Security Schemes for authentication.
+If an operation or the entire API requires multiple Security Schemes to be used together for authentication, this will not work.
+While OpenAPI allows defining multiple Security Schemes as an OR-relationship, the tool always selects only the first defined Security Scheme and does not use others as fallback.

 Use these annotations to allow the tool to authenticate automatically: